Tere Mere Beech: Episode 11

-Fahad becomes tense when a man called Malik wants his borrowed car back from Fahad, and sends Hareem home.
-Later, Hareem goes to the shop that Fahad works at, and learns that Fahad is not its owner.
-Hareem confronts Fahad, who claims to be the partner of the owner, but Hareem doesn't believe him.
+Fahad becomes tense when a man called Malik wants his borrowed car back from him, and sends Hareem home.
+Later, Hareem goes to the shop that Fahad supposedly owns, and learns that Fahad is not its owner.
+Hareem confronts Fahad, who claims to be a partner of the owner, but Hareem doesn't believe him.
 She asks Nadia to get the details from Ali, and confirms that Fahad is not a partner in the shop.
 Hareem fights with Fahad, then returns to Nighat's home.